-If you have oak cabinets and are thinking of renovating your kitchen, you might be trying to figure out which color countertops look best with oak cabinets.
-Though there are some pointers an interior designer or contractor might give you, the solutions vary depending on your personal style and the general look of your kitchen.
-From white countertops for a chic, farmhouse vibe to dark granite countertops with brown undertones, the sky is the limit in your kitchen.
+If you have honey oak cabinets and are thinking of a kitchen remodel, you might be trying to figure out which style and color of countertop will look best.
+Though there are some standard pointers an interior designer or contractor might give you, the solutions will vary depending on your personal style and the general look of your dream kitchen.
+The versatility of wood will make matching your countertops with oak cabinets relatively simple, but as always, there are a number of options.
+Whether you prefer white quartz countertops for a chic, farmhouse vibe or dark granite that's super modern, there's something for you.
+Let's get started with the basics.

 Oak Cabinet Basics

 Many homeowners like oak kitchen cabinets because of the mid-level tone and tough exterior that is not prone to scratches or dents.
 Even without paint, these wood cabinets will create the perfect focal point, and they'll hold up well to wear and tear.
 In fact, an oak cook space can be incredibly timeless and can complement any backsplash and tile combo.

 Oak also ranges in colors, from warm and light neutrals to deeper browns, and can be impacted by the finish.
 But which countertop should you choose to match your cabinets?
 Here's our comprehensive guide.

 If you want a kitchen design that's both classic and modern, a marble countertop paired with oak cabinets will get the job done.
 FYI, the three most common types of marble used for countertops are Carrara, Calacatta, and statuary; all three options will add a sense of elegance and grandeur to any room.
 Thanks to the natural qualities of both oak and marble, they'll also work seamlessly together to bring the outside in.